Aircraft Tire Composition (Dunlop)

 As can be seen from the image above and below the tread is the part that comes into contact with the run/taxiway.
 Under normal conditions you may expect this part to wear if the tires are kept under proper inflation as specified by the aircraft manufacturer.

 Proper inflation is important as this will keep the tire from a premature end due to excessive wear or even a blown tire during landing.
 In this article we show you some tips to keep your tires in the best condition possible.

-The tread is made of a thick rubber to provide the correct level of traction so that it does not wear away too quickly, giving the tire its life span.
+The tread is made of a thick rubber to provide the correct level of traction so that it does not wear away too quickly, giving the tire its full life span.
 The tread contains grooves to get rid of any rain during landings on wet surfaces.